MasterPNJ/Multi-Doctor/README.md

-# MultiMedecin
+# Multi-Doctor Surgery
- Mod rimworld pour avoir plusieurs médecins lors de soin ou d'opération
+ Mod rimworld to have several doctors during an operation